 Luckily there’s a lot of research out there about how to keep our lens clear.

-1) Getting 7-9 hours of sleep each night
+1) Get 7-9 hours of sleep each night

 The old adage, “Sleep on it, things will look better in the morning” stems from this principle.
 Things actually do look better in the morning!
 Because sleep cleans our lens.
 It empowers us to see the paths and choose the best one.

-2) Spending one day each week getting away
+2) Spend one day each week getting away

 Spending a day each week outside of our usual routine gives us perspective.
 It empowers us to see the forest, not just the trees right in front of us, which gets us out of the weeds and moving forward.